manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

   hp.show(rec_vol)

 Pressing the left and right arrow keys steps through volumes slices - propagation to different z-planes.
-(Don't use the down arrow key; it will mess up the stepping due to a peculiarity of Matplotlib.
-If this happens, close your plot window and show it again.
-Sorry.).
 If the left and right arrow keys don't do anything, you might need to set your matplotlib backend.
 Refer to :ref:`usage` for instructions.